andsmith/ransac_sandbox/README.md

 ![detector_tuning](/assets/corner_matcher.png)

 Next to each image patch is a histogram of the amount of each color in it (a visualization of the corner descriptors).
 Note:
 * The left- and right-most corners from image 1 did not match any corners in image 2 with low distance and correspondingly the score is much higher than the best matches in the middle four examples.
+(And looks like it may be a false-positive detection.)
 * The third column is matching one corner of a purple rectangle over green in image 1 to all four corners of the same shape in image 2, confirming the rotational invariance of the corner matcher.

 ### Image matching demo:
-Run: `> python demo_match_images.py` to start the demo.q
+Run: `> python demo_match_images.py` to start the demo.